matthew-brett/pip-legal/pip_legal.md

     pip install gpl_package proprietary_package

-By the construction of our example, there is no code in `gpl_package` using `proprietary_package`, and there is no code in `proprietary_package` importing `gpl_package`.
+By the construction of our example, there is no code in `gpl_package` using `proprietary_package`, and there is no code in `proprietary_package` using `gpl_package`.

-Our assumption is that the pip output constitutes an *aggregate* of `gpl_package` and `proprietary_package` (see above) and therefore, this installation by pip does not violate the GPL.
+Our assumption is that the Pip output constitutes an *aggregate* of `gpl_package` and `proprietary_package` (see above) and therefore, this installation by Pip does not violate the GPL.
 Is this assumption correct?

 ### Pip install of `composite_package` without dependency resolution